AdeebNqo/ToCT/IsiXhosa GaliWeather Templates/Readme.md

 ## Content

-Each ttl file is a specification of a template that is used to generate a weathforecast sentence in isiXhosa, using ToCT in the specification.
+Each ttl file is a specification of a template that is used to generate a weather forecast sentence in isiXhosa, using ToCT in the specification as well as any auxiliary imported ontology where applicable (co and/or mola).